2 min read

 5. Build Trust Through Open Communication

-• Encourage open conversations about safety concerns.
+• Encourage open discussion of safety concerns.

 6. Lead by Example